Here are some helpful tips on talking to your guys about piece work (or any new incentive)

 Offer a 2-4 week trial.

 Here’s how the trial works.
 For 2-4 weeks, tell the crew that you will pay them either their hourly wages or their piece work wages, whichever is higher.
-This way they have time to get adjusted to the new system.
+This way, they have time to get adjusted to the new system.
 Make sure to set a definite end period for this.

-Show them it can be done.
+Show them it can work.